supercharge/docs/plugins.md

 }
 ```

-That the `hapi-dev-errors` plugin supports individual options and you can leverage the [configuration](/docs/{{version}}/configuration) utility to pass in your app’s configs.
+The `hapi-dev-errors` plugin supports individual options and you can leverage the [configuration](/docs/{{version}}/configuration) utility to pass in your app’s configs.